tfgg/yournextmep/_candidates/eu2014/libdem/george-lyon.md

 person: george-lyon
 region: scotland
 party: libdem
-title: Scotland - Liberal Democrats - George Lyon
+title: George Lyon is running for MEP in Scotland for the Liberal Democrats
 incumbent: true
 ---